dhl1337/auth-demo/README.md

 Here is the Twitter tutorial to get it. `https://www.youtube.com/watch?v=svoUK2DmGmw`

-In your `config.js` your file should look similar to this.
+In your `config.js` file should look similar to this.
 Your secret key can be anything you want.
-The port number should be same as the callback url.
+The port number should be the same as callback url.
 ```
 module.exports = {
     session: {